dymmond/esmerald-tortoise-nginx-gunicorn-supervisor/README.md

-# Cookiecutter NGINX, Supervisor, Docker, Gunicorn and Tortoise ORM
+# Cookiecutter NGINX, Supervisor, Docker, Gunicorn and Tortoise OR

+## Note

+This repository was created before the [Esmerald directives](https://www.esmerald.dev/directives/) were created and added to its core.

+Now that is in place for also quite some time, this repository no longer needs updating and you can also check an [example](https://www.esmerald.dev/examples/) using the directives about how to generate a similar project to this one.

+Esmerald also became something bigger, better and with greater support so this repository no longer makes sense in bigger picture.

 ![CI](https://github.com/dymmond/esmerald-tortoise-nginx-gunicorn-supervisor/actions/workflows/main.yml/badge.svg)